Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 How do I confirm there are no liens in Ethiopia right now?

-The standard way to confirm there are no liens or encumbrances on a property in Ethiopia is to request a registry search from the city land administration office, which should show any mortgages, court orders, or other claims registered against the property or lease.
+The standard way to confirm there are no liens or encumbrances on a property in Ethiopia is to request a formal encumbrance search at the city land administration registry, where mortgages, court orders, and other claims against the property or lease right are officially recorded.

 How do I check zoning and permitted use in Ethiopia right now?

-A common zoning pitfall foreign buyers miss in Ethiopia is purchasing a property where the house was expanded or modified without proper permits, which can create registration problems or force you to demolish unauthorized construction.
+A common zoning pitfall that foreign buyers frequently miss in Ethiopia is purchasing a property where the original construction or later extensions were built without proper building permits, meaning the structure's actual footprint or modifications do not match the officially authorized plans, which can create problems at registration and affect your ability to sell or renovate later.

 Can I get a mortgage as a foreigner in Ethiopia, and on what terms?